Ric Charlesworth: Coach

-From 1993 to 2000 he was head coach of the Australian Women's hockey team, the Hockeyroos.
+From 1993 to 2000 Charlesworth was head coach of the Australian Women's hockey team, the Hockeyroos.
 During this time they won the Champion's Trophy in 1993 (Amsterdam), 1995 (Mar del Plata), 1997 (Berlin) and 1999 (Brisbane), the World Hockey Cup in 1994 (Dublin) and 1998 (Netherlands) and were gold medallists in the Atlanta Olympics in 1996 and Sydney Olympics in 2000 and 1998 Commonwealth Games in Kuala Lumpur.

 Prior to his appointment as technical adviser to the men's and women's Indian hockey teams, he was the high-performance manager for the New Zealand cricket team.
 He was selected to act as an advisor to the newly formed hockey selection committee formed by the Indian Olympic Association.

 Charlesworth has been a mentor coach to several national team coaches with the Australian Institute of Sport and a performance consultant with the Fremantle Football Club.

 In 2009, Charlesworth was appointed coach of the Australian men's national hockey team, the Kookaburras.
 The team went on to win the 2009 Men's Hockey Champions Trophy in Melbourne, Australia; the 2010 Hockey World Cup in New Delhi, India; the 2010 Men's Hockey Champions Trophy in Mönchengladbach, Germany; the 2010 Commonwealth Games Men's Hockey Gold Medal in Delhi, India and the 2011 Men's Hockey Champions Trophy in Auckland.
 After coaching the Kookaburras to success at the 2014 Hockey World Cup in Netherlands, he resigned.

 Politics

-He was elected as the Federal Member for Perth in 1983, representing the Australian Labor Party, and was a Member of Parliament for 10 years until retiring in 1993.
+Charlesworth was elected as the Federal Member for Perth in 1983, representing the Australian Labor Party, and was a member of parliament for 10 years until retiring in 1993.

 Charlesworth said one reason for retiring from Parliament was that he never became a minister.